josecastillolema/io.github.karmab.kcli/README.md

 ## Known issues or untested features

 As the feature set of kcli is quite large, we have not yet tested that all functionalities work with the Flatpak.
-The main use case for this flatpak is to support headless virtual machines.
+The main use case for this flatpak is to support rootless headless virtual machines.

 Please report issues in this repo if you find something that does not work.